xypron/debian-image/README.md

 ============================================

-This project provides files to generate a Debian SD card image for the Hardkernel Odroid C2 on an arm64 system.
+This project provides files to generate a Debian SD card image for the Hardkernel Odroid C2.

 The following command installs the dependencies:

     sudo apt-get install debootstrap dosfstools fakeroot xz-utils

+When building on an architecture other than arm64 QEMU is needed:

+    sudo apt-get install qemu-user-static

 To create the SD card image execute